Getting your app launch right

 5. Help people find your app

-There are a number of factors that come together to help user find your app.
+There are a number of factors that come together to help users find your app.
 The app's title, description, keywords and popularity all play their part.
 The app title is very important to get right.
 It's possible to extend the app title a little to include some guidance on the app's purpose.
-Take care to keep it consise as longer titles to get trimmed off so some text may not be seen.
+Take care to keep it concise as longer titles get trimmed off so some text may not be seen.
+Keywords should not be underestimated.
+You've got 100 characters to pack in some keywords that help users find your app.
+If you've decided to also present your app in different languages then you should use keywords in the various local languages.
+It sounds obvious but can be easily overlooked.

 6. Launching the app

 You've built the app.
 You've created the App Store and Google Play profiles.
-You've uploaded the app's screen shots, description and keywords.
+You've uploaded the app's screenshots, description and keywords.
 So now you're ready to submit the app.
 With the App Store it needs to first be approved by Apple.
-This process has historically taken 7 - 10 days but recently we have noticed that Apple are approving apps within 2-3 days.
+This process has historically taken 7-10 days but recently we have noticed that Apple are approving apps within 2-3 days.
 With Google Play there is no approval process so the process is much faster.
 Generally it takes just a few hours for the app to propagate throughout their system and be available to download.
+We tend to submit apps for review with Apple first but use the option to manually release the app after it has been approved.
+This lets us control the release of the app so that both the iOS and Android versions are available to download at the same time.
+That way you can avoid the "Where is the app for my device?" question.

 7. Post-launch

 It's tempting to think that once the app has been launched that the work is over but the truth is the work has only just started.
 From this point on you should be thinking about how you promote the app.
 A lot of users will stumble across your app in the App Store and Google Play but many more can find it if you promote your app successfully.
-This boils down to straight forward marketing so that your app gets in front of users outside to the App Store or Google Play.
-Your pre-launch micro site will come into play at this stage to help promote the app and act as a focus for any social media promotions you choose to do.
+This boils down to straightforward marketing so that your app gets in front of users outside the App Store or Google Play.
+Your pre-launch microsite will come into play at this stage to help promote the app and act as a focus for any social media promotions you choose to do.

 8. App updates

 As soon as your app is live then keep a close eye on reviews by users.
 No matter how much testing you may have done during the build you can be sure that by having thousands of people use your app that they will find issues in some dark corner of the app.
 React quickly with an update to fix any bugs that materialise.
+When you're ready to launch an update go through the steps above to fine-tune your app's profile in the App Store and Google Play.

 We've been through this process time and time again with launches of our own apps and apps we build for clients.
 There is always more you can do but these key steps should help to make your app launch a success.